Probabilistic distances-based hallucination detection in LLMs with RAG: Experiments

 \subsection{Datasets}

-The proposed approach was evaluated on three datasets: RAGTruth~\cite{niu-etal-2024-ragtruth}, CoQA~\cite{reddy2019coqa}, and SQuAD~\cite{Rajpurkar2016SQuAD1Q}.
+The proposed approach was evaluated on four datasets: RAGTruth~\cite{niu-etal-2024-ragtruth}, CoQA~\cite{reddy2019coqa}, SQuAD~\cite{Rajpurkar2016SQuAD1Q} and XSum~\cite{xsum}.
 The RAGTruth dataset contains manually annotated answers for several language models in RAG setting.
 The dataset includes annotations for samples for several tasks; in our paper, we experiment with two subsets of this dataset corresponding to the question answering (QA) and summarization (Summary) tasks.

 As for the CoQA and SQuAD datasets, we employed the versions from the authors of the paper~\cite{bazarova2025hallucination}.
 The authors of this paper used questions from the original datasets, generated answers using a language model, and annotated the resulting samples automatically using GPT-4o\cite{Hurst2024GPT4oSC}.